cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 Unity receives the ROS messages of the ```/rtabmap/mapData``` topic via the websocket.

 ##### Internal working
-The data stream is processed by a script tuned to convert the ros message received in an image visualizable on the Unity scene.
+The data stream is processed by a script tuned to convert the ROS message received in an image visualizable on the Unity scene.

 ##### Outputs
 The outputs will be the 3D point cloud map visualized on the Unity scene which will also be visualized by the connected oculus.